-We file income tax returns in the U.S. federal jurisdiction, multiple state jurisdictions and certain jurisdictions outside the U.S. In fiscal 2013, our effective tax rate was 31.1% of our income before income taxes and noncontrolling interests.
+We file income tax returns in the U.S. federal jurisdiction, multiple state jurisdictions and certain jurisdictions outside the U.S. In fiscal 2014, our effective tax rate was 30.1%.
 Our future effective tax rate may be adversely affected by a number of factors, including the following:

-- Changes in available tax credits or tax deductions; - Changes in tax laws or the interpretation of such tax laws and changes in generally accepted accounting principles; - The amount of income attributable to noncontrolling interests: - Changes in the mix of earnings in jurisdictions with differing statutory tax rates; - Adjustments to estimated taxes upon finalization of various tax returns; - Resolution of issues arising from tax audits with various tax authorities; and - Changes in statutory tax rates in any of the various jurisdictions where we file tax returns.
+- Changes in available tax credits or tax deductions; - Changes in tax laws or the interpretation of such tax laws and changes in generally accepted accounting principles; - The amount of income attributable to noncontrolling interests; - Changes in the mix of earnings in jurisdictions with differing statutory tax rates; - Adjustments to estimated taxes upon finalization of various tax returns; - Resolution of issues arising from tax audits with various tax authorities; - Changes in statutory tax rates in any of the various jurisdictions where we file tax returns; and - The reversal of any previously experienced tax-exempt unrealized gains in the cash surrender values of life insurance policies related to the HEICO Corporation Leadership Compensation Plan, a nonqualified deferred compensation plan.